kedro-org/kedro/docs/source/get_started/install.md

 ![](../meta/images/kedro_graphic.png)

-If you do not see the graphic displayed, or have any issues with your installation, see the [frequently asked questions](../faq/faq.md), check out [GitHub Discussions](https://github.com/kedro-org/kedro/discussions) or talk to the community on the [Discord Server](https://discord.gg/akJDeVaxnB).
+If you do not see the graphic displayed, or have any issues with your installation, see the [frequently asked questions](../faq/faq.md), check out [GitHub Discussions](https://github.com/kedro-org/kedro/discussions) or talk to the community on the [SlackServer](https://kedro-org.slack.com/archives/C03QT86H8DT).

 ## Install a development version